Goro Akechi: Development

-For Persona 5 Royal, due to Akechi's initial polarizing reception, Kazuhisa Wada noted the difficulties in making sure Akechi seemed true to his character during the third semester.
-The new events where Akechi socializes with Joker were made to appeal to the audience that disliked his original take as well as to expand more of his character.
-The new battle dialogue for Akechi was initially "wilder", but because Wada and Daiki Ito found Hoshi's voice acting too strong, he was asked to re-record them.
-Late in development, the art team suggested on giving Akechi different character portraits, including his default stern expression, as a way for Akechi to show his "true" self around the Phantom Thieves and, especially, Joker.
+For Persona 5 Royal, due to Akechi's initial polarizing reception, Kazuhisa Wada noted the difficulties in making sure he seemed true to his character during the third semester.
+The new events where Akechi socializes with Joker were made to expand on his character and appeal to the audience that disliked his original take.
+His new battle dialogue was initially "wilder", but because Wada and Daiki Ito found Hoshi's voice acting too strong, he was asked to re-record.
+Late in development, the art team suggested giving Akechi different character portraits, including his default stern expression, as a way for him to show his "true" self around the Phantom Thieves and especially Joker.
 Other than Joker, Akechi does not care for anyone else, which is exemplified in how he scolds Sumire Yoshizawa for missing her attacks.
 Wada also stated that other than a rival, Akechi is also considered a deuteragonist.

-Akechi's first Persona is Robin Hood, a "hero of justice" who matches Akechi's "superhero" image.
+Akechi's first Persona is Robin Hood, a "hero of justice" who matches his "superhero" image.
 His second Persona is Loki, who has a dazzle camouflage pattern likened to World War I battleships to disguise from enemies, as well as horns similar to leucochloridium parasites to make its origins less clear.
 In Persona 5 Royal, during the game's third semester, Akechi gains Hereward as his Ultimate Persona.

 Akechi is voiced by Sōichirō Hoshi in Japanese and Robbie Daymond in English.
-Hoshi described Akechi as a high school detective and a "refreshing young man", but notes that is not all that defines him.
+Hoshi described Akechi as a high school detective and a "pleasant young man", but notes that these traits do not define him.
 Daymond was surprised by the impact of his character.
-Revisiting the game following recording, Daymond found it surreal due to how he kept looking about Akechi's character, finding him fun to play and wondering if he could inspire another meme.
+Revisiting the game following recording, Daymond found it surreal due to how he kept looking about Akechi's character, finding him fun to play.